 If I wanted to use an instapot instead of a slow cooker would it work as well?

-I think so!
-I would probably do 1½-2 hours on the stew function.
+We think so!
+We would probably do 1½-2 hours on the stew function.

 Would you mind sharing your favorite brand names of Italian seasoning packets as well as you au jus packets?
 I’d love to try the exact ones you use if possible.